 To create the WUE Business Plan, a thorough review of current, past and potential new programs was conducted, with calculations performed for costs, savings and overall benefits to the region.
-In addition, there was an evaluation of developing WUE trends, including emerging technologies such as Budget-Based Water Rates and Customer

-Engagement Software and Analytics.
+In addition, there was an evaluation of developing WUE trends, including emerging technologies such as Budget-Based Water Rates and Customer Engagement Software and Analytics.
 Potential Metropolitan Water District's (MWD) WUE funding availability and potential grants were additionally factored into the evaluation.
-A portfolio of recommended programs is presented in the WUE Business Plan which are directly quantifiable and provide cost-effective water savings below the region's cost to purchase water from Metropolitan Water District.
+A portfolio of recommended programs is presented in the WUE Business Plan.
+These are directly quantifiable and provide cost-effective water savings below the region's cost to purchase water from Metropolitan Water District.

 It is important to recognize that IEUA's member agencies may elect to modify the design of one or more of the programs presented in the WUE plan.
 Each agency may choose to participate in all programs or opt in for a limited number only.
-Regardless, IEUA will work with each member agency to create a plan that meets the objectives of the organization.
+IEUA will collaborate with all of the member agencies to continually evaluate and modify the plan to meet the goals and objectives of the region.